May is WordPress’ birth month. We celebrate by looking at some of incredible WordPress statistics in 2022.

-According to data from W3Techs.com, the latest WordPress version is used by nearly 87.9% of websites running on WordPress.
-This is an increase from 2020, where the newest version was used by 84.5% of WordPress users.
+According to data from W3Techs.com, the latest WordPress version 6 is used by 53.8% of websites running on WordPress.
+The previous version 5 is used by 39.1% and version 4 is used by 6.6%.

 How many people visit WordPress sites each month?

-Users publish over 80 million new posts through the CMS per month.
+Users publish about 70 million new posts and 77 million new comments through the CMS per month.